 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.
-We identified certain deficiencies in internal control, described in the accompanying schedule of findings and responses, that we consider to be a significant deficiency as item 2022-001.
+We identified certain deficiencies in internal control, described in the accompanying schedule of findings and responses, that we consider to be a significant deficiency as item 2023-001.

-Compliance and Other Matters
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether the City of Butler, Missouri's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grants, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the City of Butler, Missouri's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grants, noncompliance with which could have a direct and material effect on the determination of financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards.

-City of Butler, Missouri's Response to Findings
+The City of Butler, Missouri's Response to Findings

-The City of Butler, Missouri's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
-The City of Butler, Missouri's response was not subject to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the City of Butler, Missouri's response to the findings identified in our audit and described in the accompanying schedule of findings and responses.
+The City of Butler, Missouri's response was not subjected to the other auditing procedures applied in the audit of the financial statements, and, accordingly, we express no opinion on the response.